malikjanp/AcadGILD-Assignment/readme.md

 3. Create a mysql database named -> assignment
 Note: you can change the database credentials in .env file (default: database:assignment, username:root and no password)

 4. Run php artisan migrate in assigment directory
+5. Run the project use the command: laravel artinsan serve
+6. visit localhost:8000 in your browser